jimiss/scripts/README.md

 # Scripts
-A repo for potentially useful scripts
+A repo for potentially useful scripts & resources

 **burp-pro-update.py** <p>A python script that aims to ease the updating process of BurpSuite PRO</p>
 <p>Downloads BurpSuite PRO jar file and renames the original one to .old for safety purposes</p>